zachsaw/MPDN_Extensions/README.md

 You can set breakpoints and step through your code just as you normally would.
 Intellisense should work too.

-##Notes:
+####Quick Note about Adding a New Item
-When you add a new item in via solution explorer, the files will be added in the solutions folder.
-This needs to be manually corrected by first moving the files into the corresponding `\Extensions\...` folder, and then have them added back in to the project via "Add Existing | Add Link".
+Whenever you add a new item (e.g. a new form) via the IDE, the files will be added in the solutions folder.
+This needs to be manually corrected by first moving the files into the corresponding `\Extensions\...` folder, and then have them added back into the project via "Add Existing | Add Link".